wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/1-intro-common-data-service.md

 to store data, similar to how a table stores data within a database.
 Dataverse includes a base set of standard entities that cover typical scenarios, but you can also create custom entities that are specific to your organization.
-Standard and custom entities within Common Data Service help provide a secure and cloud-based storage option for your data.
+Standard and custom entities within Dataverse help provide a secure and cloud-based storage option for your data.
 Entities allow you to create a business-focused definition of your organization's data for use within apps.